 Use statistical process control when you want to make sure that the solution you created is maintained over time.
 By using these tools, your process can remain in control.

-Stability of Process
+Statistical Process Control (SPC) and Stability of Process

 Predictable process vs unpredictable.